quantumpayments/testnet/README.md

 The demo contains 4 components

 * /balance  -- shows your balance
+* /deposit  -- shows deposit status
+* /clear    -- clears funds
+* /toledger -- sends to ledger
+* /sweep    -- sweeps from ledger to your URI
+* /balance  -- shows your balance
 * /home     -- navigation and instructions

 Each was deployed as a custom route with its own handler.